Learning from Anthropic: Nested Skills and Scripts

 You get deterministic, tested behavior instead of AI-generated code that might have bugs.

-## Why Scripts Beat Always-On Tools
+Why Scripts Beat Always-On Tools

-Imagine 20 MCP servers, each advertising 10-50 tools.
-That's 200-1000 tool descriptions occupying your context before you've asked a single question.
+20 MCP servers × 10-50 tools = 200-1000 tool descriptions before you’ve asked anything.

-**Scripts are opt-in.** They only load when:
+Scripts are opt-in.
+Load only when:

-1. The AI reads the skill file that references them
+1. AI reads the skill file

-### Invoking MCP via Scripts
+Invoking MCP via Scripts

 But what if a vendor ships an MCP server without a CLI?
 You still want opt-in behavior.